 The points will be split into two categories, either being related to the working environment or to personal characteristics that are not compatible with.

-From full-time job to full-time freelancing, there are bound to be changes to the way things work.
-The secret to not diving into the unknown is to figure out whether you can adapt to these environment changes.
+From full-time job to full-time freelancing, there are bound to be changed to the way things work.
+The secret to not diving into the unknown is to figure out whether you can adapt to these environmental changes.
 Freelancing is not for you if:

 The biggest bummer of all: you’re not getting any medical coverage, paid sick days, paid leave, retirement savings and many other common employee perks and benefits if you want to take up freelancing as your latest career move.

 Freedom does not equal flexibility.
 The fact remains that it’s the clients who will decide when you are supposed to be working.
-They’re the one who set the deadlines, who can make changes at the last minute, and some expect you to reply them any time they need answers.
+They’re the ones who set the deadlines, and some expect you to reply to them any time they need answers.
 Be less than available most of the time and you risk losing returning businesses.

 You get to bring your laptop anywhere and still work, but regardless of what environment you are in, you still have to sit in front of a machine (and preferably a desk) if you are going to live life as a freelancer.